Spherical Equivariant Layers for 3D Atomic Systems

 These networks can be understood as having two interleaved components:

-Message-passing layers: Aggregate information between atoms by collecting features from neighboring atoms and updating each atom’s representation.
-This handles the structural aspect—how information flows through the molecular graph.
+1. Message-passing layers: Aggregate information between atoms by collecting features from neighbors and updating each atom’s representation.
+This handles the structural question: how information flows through the molecular graph.

-Spherical equivariant layers: Transform feature vectors while preserving equivariance.
-These layers use features built from spherical harmonics that transform under rotation in a well-defined, predictable way—we know exactly how each feature component rotates when the molecule rotates.
-This handles the geometric aspect—maintaining the relationship between features and 3D space.
+2. Spherical equivariant layers: Transform feature vectors while preserving equivariance.
+These layers use spherical-harmonic features with well-defined rotation rules, so every component has a known response when the molecule rotates.
+This handles the geometric question: how features remain tied to 3D space.

-The message-passing structure is relatively straightforward (sum over neighbors, apply learned weights).
-The challenging part—and the focus of this blog post—is the spherical equivariant layers: how do we build layers that transform features expressively while preserving their rotational behavior?
+The message-passing structure is straightforward: sum over neighbors and apply learned weights.
+The hard part is the spherical equivariant layer: how do we transform features expressively without breaking their rotational behavior?

-The key insight is that we can’t just use arbitrary neural network operations on geometric features.
-If we have a feature that represents a direction (like a 3D vector), applying a standard MLP would destroy its geometric meaning—after the MLP, the feature would no longer rotate properly when the molecule rotates.
-We need specially structured operations that preserve equivariance.
+Arbitrary neural-network operations are not safe on geometric features.
+If a feature represents a direction, such as a 3D vector, a standard MLP would destroy its geometric meaning: after the MLP, the feature would no longer rotate properly with the molecule.
+Equivariant models therefore need operations whose algebra preserves the rotation law.

-More precisely, a function $f$ is equivariant with respect to a group $G$ if transforming the input by any group element $g$ and then applying $f$ gives the same result as applying $f$ first and then transforming the output:
+Equivariance.
+A function $f$ is equivariant with respect to a symmetry (such as rotation) if transforming the input and then applying $f$ gives the same result as applying $f$ first and then transforming the output.
+For instance, if we rotate a molecule and then predict forces, we get the same answer as predicting forces first and then rotating them:

 Mathematical Foundations